Lemoore Isn't The Only Artificial Wave On Tour

 Which is why the last two days of competition have been so exciting - it just wasn't expected.
 If you haven't watched any of the contest but want an example of the quality then visit the highlights reel for Round 2, Heat 10, Joan Duru vs Sebastian Zietz, and marvel at Saquarema punching well above its weight.

-The other surprise is which end of the beach the contest is being held.
+The other surprise is where the contest is being held.
 Both days have been run at Barrinha, which lies at the western end of the beach.
 Saquarema has hosted international contests since the 1990s, first on the Qualifying Series, and then in 2002 it featured as a CT for the first time - the Mundial Coca-Cola de Surf, won by Taj Burrow.
 After the Mundial it went back to a QS event until last year when it stood in for Rio de Janeiro owing to Rio's pollution problems.

 The thing is, in almost all instances the contest has been held at Itauna, at the eastern end of the beach.
 Itauna has a natural rock outcrop around which sand gathers creating a long, semi-pointbreak lefthander.
 As the sand stacks in a triangular shape against the rocks, Itauna can also hold a fair amount of swell.
 Traditionally it could hold much more size than Barrinha, as the latter was straight and closed out over a few feet.

-However, Barrinha has been the beneficiary of a bit of coastal engineering, and the result is a bloody good wave.
-Like a lot of coastal engineering here in Australia, the surfing amenity wasn't considered though the waves were improved by the construction works.
+However, Barrinha has been the beneficiary of some nifty coastal engineering, and the result is a bloody good wave.
+Like a lot of coastal engineering here in Australia, the surfing amenity wasn't considered though the waves were undoubtedly improved by the construction works.